rocicorp/replicache/SERVER_SETUP.md

 ### Step 4: Upstream Sync

 Replicache implements upstream sync by queuing calls to your service on the client-side and uploading them in batches.
-By default Replicache posts these batches to `https://yourdomain.com/replicache-batch`.
+Your batch endpoint can be any URL, and when you set your client up you will provide the URL via the `batchURL` parameter in the Replicache client constructor.

 Here is an example batch request to our TODO example app backend.